 There are certain circumstances where it's strongly advisable to enter into a pre-nuptial agreement.
 For example, if you have substantial assets and you want to make sure they're protected if your marriage breaks down, this type of agreement might be ideal.
 A pre-nup may also be a good option if you have been previously married or part of a civil partnership and you own property that you want to keep separate, such as for your own children.
 It may also help if there are international elements to your marriage, such as if you and your partner are of different nationalities.
 In this instance, a pre-nup could offer you protection if financial awards were to be made against you in the courts of more than one country.

 A post-nuptial agreement works in exactly the same way as a pre-nuptial agreement — the only difference is that it is entered into post marriage and usually following the couple's return from honeymoon.

 The cost of drawing up a pre-nuptial agreement can vary.
 The fee you pay will often depend on how much work is involved and the amount and nature of your assets.
 It can also depend on whether there are any children from any previous marriages or civil partnerships involved.

 Our family team offers both fixed fees and flexible pricing on pre- and post-nuptial agreements.
-If you would like to know more information please do not hesitate to contact our family team on +44 (0)20 7164 6234 to arrange an initial consultation and/or email our enquiries line on firstname.lastname@example.org.
+If you would like to know more information please do not hesitate to contact our family team on +44 (0)20 7164 6234 to arrange an initial consultation, Click Here To Complete a No Obligation Enquiry or email us on firstname.lastname@example.org.